-The Eco Shelter is situated on an ancient vineyard which is terraced and built using traditional methods using only naturally occurring materials such as stone and wood.
+The Eco Shelter is situated on an ancient vineyard terraced and built using traditional methods using only naturally occurring materials such as stone and wood.
 The lighting at the Eco Shelter comes from solar panels, and the whole place is furnished with furniture made from sustainable materials.

-There is a minimum stay of 5 days, but the vacation package includes accommodation, breakfast, dinner and one trip around the island.
+There is a minimum stay of 5 days, but the vacation package includes accommodation, breakfast, dinner, and one trip around the island.
 The Eco Shelter restaurant uses fresh, local, seasonal fruit and vegetables to prepare healthy Mediterranean dishes.
-Many products like grappa or jam are homemade, most of the herbs used in cooking as spices are collected on the island, the fish is caught by local fishermen.
-If your idea of a vacation includes peace and quiet, swimming, snorkeling, diving, enjoying the sunsets, the scent of the sea and the sound of the waves, then Eco Shelter is the ideal accommodation for the holiday of your dreams.
+Many products like grappa or jam are homemade; most of the herbs used in cooking as spices are collected on the island, the fish is caught by local fishermen.
+If your idea of a vacation includes peace and quiet, swimming, snorkeling, diving, enjoying the sunsets, the scent of the sea, and the sound of the waves, then Eco Shelter is the ideal accommodation for the holiday of your dreams.

-A detailed map of various road and mountain bike trails with difficulty levels marked is available making the trip easy.
-You can ride your bicycle through adorable small villages, forests, vineyards, over hills and by the sea enjoying the breathtaking scenery, the sun, and the fresh air.
-If you are up for it, you can even participate in various races, as a cyclist and/or runner.
+A detailed map of various road and mountain bike trails with difficulty levels marked is available, making the trip easy.
+You can ride your bicycle through adorable small villages, forests, vineyards, over hills, and by the sea, enjoying the breathtaking scenery, the sun, and the fresh air.
+If you are up for it, you can even participate in various races as a cyclist and/or runner.

 Cadmos Village, Dubrovnik Riviera